-Tristan Ahtone is a member of the Kiowa Tribe and editor-in-chief at the Texas Observer.
+Tristan Ahtone is a member of the Kiowa Tribe and a former Editor-in-Chief of Texas Observer.
 He previously served as Indigenous Affairs editor at High Country News.
 He has reported for Al Jazeera America, “PBS NewsHour,” “National Native News,” NPR and National Geographic.
 Ahtone’s stories have won multiple honors, including investigative awards the Gannett Foundation and Public Radio News Directors Incorporated.
 He additionally led the High Country News team that received a George Polk Award, an IRE Award, a Sigma Award, a Society of News Design Award and a National Magazine Award nomination.
 A past president of the Native American Journalists Association, Ahtone is a 2017 Nieman Fellow and director of the Muckrock Foundation.

 Articles by Tristan Ahtone

 Nations once exterminated or displaced are now being asked to help bring in tourism dollars.

 How one reporter followed a notorious jailhouse snitch into one of the ugliest parts of the criminal justice system.